 Over time, breast pump parts experience wear and tear.
-They can become torn and overstretched, which can potentially cause a decrease in milk production if they aren’t regularly replaced.
-Here’s how often you should replace breast pump parts to avoid issues with your milk supply.
+This can affect your pump’s suction, potentially causing a decrease in milk production.
+Here’s how often you should replace your breast pump parts to avoid issues with your milk supply.

 The frequency with which you’ll need to replace your pump parts depends on the piece as well as how often you pump.
-Below is a breakdown of how often each individual pump part needs to be replaced.
+Below is a breakdown of how often each individual pump part should be replaced.

 If your breast pump is starting to lose suction, replacing the valves is one of the first things that you should try.

 How often to replace duck valves: If you pump 3 or more times per day, replace duck valves every month.
 If you pump less than 3 times per day, replace every 2-3 months.

 Note: To extend the life of your valves, Spectra recommends avoiding washing valves in the dishwasher.
 Instead, duck valves should be washed in hot, soapy water with a clean brush.

 serve the same purpose as duck values.
 (Spectra pumps generally come with duck valves and some Medela pumps come with valve membranes.)

 Valve membranes have two pieces – the yellow piece, which is the valve, and the white piece, which is the membrane.

 How often to replace valve membranes: If you pump 3 or more times per day, replace valve membranes every 2-4 weeks.
 If you pump less than 3 times per day, replace every 2 months.